Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Privileged

 Privileged accounts are accounts which can execute transactions while skipping the standard authorization check.
-To ensure that this is not a security hole, the permission authority over these accounts is granted to the eosio.prods account.
-An account can be set as privileged by sending the action setpriv to an Wire based blockchain, specifying the account to be set as privileged, and providing the correct permission, or, by using cleos command line utility.
+To ensure that this is not a security hole, the permission authority over these accounts is granted to the sysio.prods account.
+An account can be set as privileged by sending the action setpriv to an Wire based blockchain, specifying the account to be set as privileged, and providing the correct permission, or, by using `clio` command line utility.

 ## Privileged Account